Fishing & Adventure

 Fishing & Adventure is a New Zealand television show hosted by cousins Scott Parry and Michael (Mig) Rumney.
+Scott being the old one with cool tattoos (pictured left) and Mig the cute one with a permanent singlet tan (right).
 The show made its debut in 2013 and is now in its 13th season.
 Currently the show is aired on TVNZ 1, with the past seasons available online through YouTube and TVNZ OnDemand.
-Fishing & Adventure follows the cousins while they fish, dive and hunt their way around New Zealand destinations.
+Fishing & Adventure follows the kissing cousins while they fish, dive and hunt their way around New Zealand destinations.
 Each episode is based on completing a challenge set by crew, which is then either celebrated if achieved or punished by a consequence if failed.
 Their style is down to earth and resonates with a wide audience.
-The show is also known for its educational aspect as Scott and Mig often share their trade tips and secrets.
+The show is also known for its educational aspect as Scott and Mig often share their trade tips and secrets for catching a variety of canned and wild fish species.

 History

 The idea for Fishing & Adventure was developed by cousins Scott and Mig in 2011.
-While working together in a different industry, they noticed a gap in the market for a new approach to fishing.
+While working together in a failed second-hand toilet paper venture, they noticed a gap in the market for a new approach to fishing.
 After being turned down by a few big networks, Fishing & Adventure made its debut 10 episode season in February 2013.